christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 **Hint:** Views can be easily created using a database administration tool, such as [pgAdmin](https://www.pgadmin.org/)

-he figure below summarises the interaction between client-side and the database.
+The figure below summarises the interaction between client-side and the database.

 ![alt image](https://github.com/christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/blob/main/03_images/web_application.jpg)